Odessit007/mlops-recipes/Other Development Tools/Black.md

 Black reformats entire files in place.
 It doesn’t reformat lines that end with `# fmt: skip` or blocks that start with `# fmt: off` and end with `# fmt: on`. `# fmt: on/off` must be on the same level of indentation and in the same block, meaning no unindents beyond the initial indentation level between them.

+Black in general does not take existing formatting into account.
+However, there are cases where you put a short collection or function call in your code, but you anticipate it will grow in the future.
+Early versions of Black used to ruthlessly collapse those into one line (it fits!).
+Now, you can communicate that you don’t want that by putting a trailing comma in the collection yourself.
+When you do, Black will know to always explode your collection into one item per line.